How Kaptrix Works

 What evidence supports it, what contradicts it, and how much risk remains?

-Kaptrix is built to answer the second question in real time, with full context, and with logic you can defend, in front of an investment committee, a board, or an LP.
+Kaptrix is built to answer the second question in real time, with full context, and with logic you can defend in front of a partner, a board, or anyone else who asks.

 Built for high-stakes evaluation